Update: 28 March 2019

 The Wissenland sourcebook is a rather massive project (220+ pages with maps) which compiles all the information that appeared the various "Gathering Darkness" scenarios as well as add some new material in order to cover the entire Wissenland province.
 For completeness sake, I described the towns and villages that border the Wissenland province just in case GMs running scenarios in the area need a quick reference in case their players decide to journey across the river for a peek.

 "Conspiracy" originally appeared over three issues of Warpstone..
 The scenario has been recompiled into a single document and converted to a .pdf.
 The new "Conspiracy!" re-incorporates the parts that were left out of the Warpstone versions (for space considerations) and includes more handouts, all of which are in the styles that we used for the Gathering Darkness campaign.

 A revised and much delayed article covering Chaos Dwarfs for 2e appeared in Warpstone issue 28.
 This article includes a revised map of the Dark Lands and western Steppes.

 This article is the first and only article of the "From out of the Past" series (not much of a series, is it?).
 The piece tells the tale of The Drak Wald Emperors and the Fall of the Empire (10th to mid 12th century).
 Written with Anthony Ragan, the article appeared in Warpstone issue 29.

-All the above projects (other than "Pretty Things") are unofficial and not affiliated with Fantasy Flight Games, Green Ronin, or (the now defunct) Black Industries.
-I am not sure at the moment when these will be made available.
+All the above projects (other than "Pretty Things") are unofficial and not affiliated with Cubicle Seven, Fantasy Flight Games, Green Ronin, or (the now defunct) Black Industries.